Ravi Rampaul: Return from injury

+County cricket

+During March 2016 Rampaul signed a two-year contract to play for Surrey County Cricket.
+On his debut for the side, he picked up 5 for 93, at Trent Bridge against Nottinghamshire in the English County Championship.
+Rampaul was a member of the Surrey side which reached the final of the 2017 Royal London One Day Cup.
+In October 2017, Rampaul joined Derbyshire, in a three-year deal.

 Bowling style

 In 2004, at the age of 19, Rampaul was regularly bowling in excess of 81 mph and by 2011 the usual pace of his deliveries was pushing 90 mph.
 Rampaul is well known for his swing bowling, in the words of ESPNcricinfo's Daniel Brettig, "Sending the ball down at brisk pace, Rampaul maintains an immaculate seam position, maximising his chances of early deviation through the air or off the pitch".